+1 Shannon.
+G (2016)

+2 United Nations Convention on the Rights of the Child (1989)

-Shannon.
-G (2016) Catherine Bond Article 3 of the UNCRC sets out the right of the child's best interests be taken into consideration.
-Article 3 states; The Best Interests of the child be taken in all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies.
-Article 3 gives the child the right to his/her best interests to be taken into account as a primary consideration in all actions or decisions that concern him/her, in both the public or private sphere.
-The concept of Best Interests is indeed not new, it pre-dates the Convention and was already enshrined in the 1959 Declaration on the Rights of the Child.
+Article 3 of the UNCRC 3sets out that the child's best interests be taken into consideration.
+Article 3 states:

+The Best Interests of the child be taken in all actions concerning children, whether undertaken by public or private social welfare institutions, courts of law, administrative authorities or legislative bodies.

+Article 3 gives the child the right to his or her best interests to be taken into account as a primary consideration in all actions or decisions that concern him or her, in both the public or private sphere.

+The concept of best interests is indeed not new, it pre-dates the Convention and was already enshrined in the 1959 Declaration on the Rights of the Child.4

 The UNCRC in its General Comment on Article 3 requires States to describe how the best interests have been examined and assessed, and what weight has been ascribed to them in the decision reached.
-This will be an extremely important aspect to court decisions.
-Where adoption is at the heart of decision making, the right of Best Interests are further strengthened, in so far that it is not simply a "primary consideration" but "the paramount" consideration.
-Article 12 of the Convention, "The right of the child to be heard, taken seriously, express his own views freely, and be given due weight" is inter-linked with Article 3.
-Article 12 is a right in itself in that it realises all other Rights.
-Catherine Bond CEO &lt;sup>2 United Nations Convention on the Rights of the Child 1989 &lt;sup>3 Convention on the Rights of the Child/General Comment 2014 The 2015 Act sets out eleven factors and circumstances when determining what is in the best interests of the child in any proceedings related to guardianship, custody, or access to a child.
-Inclusive of the list of factors are; - the benefit of the child having a meaningful relationship and sufficient contact with both parents, and with other relatives and persons who are involved in the child's upbringing - the willingness and ability of each of the child's parents to encourage a close and continuing relationship between the child and the other parent and to maintain and foster close relationships between the child and relatives.
+This will be an extremely important aspect of court decisions.

+Where adoption is at the heart of decision-making, the right of best interests is further strengthened, in so far that it is not simply a "primary consideration" but "the paramount" consideration.

+Article 12 of the Convention, "The right of the child to be heard, taken seriously, express his own views freely, and be given due weight" is inter-linked with Article 3^5 .

+Article 12 is a right in itself in that it realises all other rights.

+3 United Nations Convention on the Rights of the Child (1989) 4 Convention on the Rights of the Child/General Comment (2014)

+5 United Nations Convention on the Rights of the Child (1989)

+The 2015 Act sets out 11 factors and circumstances when determining what is in the best interests of the child6 in any proceedings related to guardianship, custody, or access to a child.
+Included in the list of factors are:

+- the benefit of the child having a meaningful relationship and sufficient contact with both parents, and with other relatives and persons who are involved in the child's upbringing - the willingness and ability of each of the child's parents to encourage a close and continuing relationship between the child and the other parent and to maintain and foster close relationships between the child and relatives

-Other factors for inclusion in the decision making process are;
+Other factors for inclusion in the decision making process are:

 - the physical

-- psychological,
+- psychological

-- emotional needs of the child.
+- emotional needs of the child